Syracuse 8: International Influence

 On April 28, 1967, with the United States at war in Vietnam, Muhammad Ali refused to be inducted into the armed forces, saying “I ain't got no quarrel with those Vietcong.”
 On June 20, 1967, Ali was convicted of draft evasion, sentenced to five years in prison, fined $10,000 and banned from boxing for three years.
 He stayed out of prison as his case was appealed and returned to the ring on October 26, 1970, knocking out Jerry Quarry in Atlanta in the third round.
 On March 8, 1971, Ali fought Joe Frazier in the “Fight of the Century” and lost after 15 rounds, the first loss of his professional boxing career.
 On June 28 of that same year, the U.S. Supreme Court overturned his conviction for evading the draft.

+The Syracuse 8 still has an impact on sports and other fields today.
+Their protest served as a catalyst for a bigger, still-active movement for racial justice in sports.
+The Black Lives Matter movement and Colin Kaepernick's protests against police brutality are just two examples of how sportsmen have recently used their platforms to promote social and political causes.
+Additionally, the activism of the Syracuse 8 showed the effectiveness of group efforts in bringing about change.
+The legacy of the Syracuse 8 goes beyond athletics.
+They paved the way for other oppressed groups to fight for their rights and demand equal treatment because of their advocacy.
+Diverse populations continue to be active today, including the LGBTQ+ movement and the fight for immigration rights.
+In conclusion, the Syracuse 8 continues to have an influence on cultural development.
+Their tenacity paved the path for a more just and equal society, and their brave actions upended the status quo.
+Their activism reminds us that change is possible when we get together and demand it.